ajit-dherange/AWS_Host_Static_Website_in_S3_bucket/README.md

    destination : S3 bucket URL (http://jjkkexpress.online.s3-website.us-east-2.amazonaws.com)

-8) Copy name servers records from newly created zone and update in the system from where purchased the Domain Name  (optional if DN not purchsed from AWS) update name servers
+8) Copy name servers records from newly created hosted zone and update it in the system from where purchased the Domain Name (ignore this step if DN purchsed from AWS)

    ns-687.awsdns-21.net